Shipping Artwork: Tips for Artists

 - Thank you card- always show gratitude when your customer buys something.
 You never know who will be a repeat customer.
 They are supporting your business and it’s important they know you appreciate it.
 I hand write a note with each piece I send out.

-- Coupon/Loyalty Rewards- Give your customer a reason to shop again.
-I include a coupon code with each order.
+- Coupon/Loyalty Rewards- Give your customer a reason to shop again, like including a coupon code with each order.

 Once your art is packaged, it’s time to get a shipping label.
 There are two main options that I have used.